iterative/dvc.org/content/blog/2022-01-31-january-22-community-gems.md

 don't store code.

-An important thing to note is that if you have plots from `dvc plots show` that are images, JSON files, or vega specs, those could be saved on out end as well to serve them to UI.
+An important thing to note is that if you have plots from `dvc plots show` that are images, JSON files, or vega specs, those could be saved on our end as well to serve them to UI.

 We're working on documentation for this as well!